santiago20milla/second-brain/obsidian_notes/DBS - Queue Estimation.md

-# DBS - Queuing project
+# DBS - Queue Estimation
 Consulting project done in [[Lynx Analytics]] from October 2018 to February 2019.
 ## Glossary
  - T1: Time to enter queue